0w1nn3r/pool-filter-pressure-reader/README.md

 - For analog reading issues, ensure the pressure sensor is properly connected to A0
 - If the backflush relay doesn't activate, check the wiring and relay power supply
 - If the device is stuck in a reboot loop, try flashing the firmware again
+- If no OLED display is connected, the system will continue to function normally - use the web interface for monitoring
+- To verify the system is working without a display, check the serial monitor for status messages

 ## Web Interface